srdjan/lfwt/examples/type-safe-onboarding/README.md

 # Type-Safe Onboarding

-This example contrasts a plain TypeScript onboarding workflow with the branded types and constructors provided by LFTS.
+This example contrasts a plain TypeScript onboarding workflow with the branded types and constructors provided by LFWT.

 ## Why it matters

 Without nominal typing it is easy to mix identifiers, headers, and email addresses—especially once services start piping data between queues, caches, and HTTP handlers.
-This example shows how LFTS:
+This example shows how LFWT:

 - Brands user identifiers and email addresses so they cannot be swapped accidentally.
 - Uses runtime constructors (e.g. `EmailFrom`) to validate external input at the edge.